admonkey/MySQLdtp/README.md

 [![Total Downloads][8]][6]
 [![License][9]][6]

-Use Bash & MySQL client to create dev/test/prod database & users, and execute a list of your SQL scripts.
+PHP console application to create/drop databases & users as well as execute lists of SQL scripts.

 The default character set is UTF-8 and collation is utf8_unicode_ci.

 * Development